Please note these instructions are also available as a pdf download from Instructables.com

 Place the battery pack between the cable tie and between the motor mount screw ends in both vertical and horizontal directions.
 The four edges of the battery pack should sit against the lock nuts of these screws.
 Thread the cable tie end through the zip end opening.

-If you are having difficulties fitting the batteries in a North-South orientation, you may also fit them in East-West as per above picture.
-This allows for rapid removal of the battery pack and also allows for a slightly longer extension of the 9V connector (making it easier to turn the robot on and off).
+If you are having difficulties fitting the batteries in a North-South orientation, you may also fit them in East-West as per diagram.
+This also allows for a slightly longer extension of the 9V connector.

 Tighten the cable tie, and bend the end of the tie so it doesn't point straight up.
 Over time this will naturally bend, but initially it will be difficult to put the top on in the next step.